Surviving-Mars-Mods/Ukraine-Sponsor/README.md

-## Template Mod
+## Ukraine Sponsor
- - Template Point 1
+  - Ukrainian sponsor as a show of solidarity in the Ukraine-Russian war of 2022.

 ### Description:
-This is a super great mod!
+Ukrainian sponsor as a show of solidarity in the Ukraine-Russian war of 2022.
+This is a community project proposed by /u/GalacticAnimeGirl here: https://www.reddit.com/r/SurvivingMars/comments/t5b24a/mod_idea_ukraine_as_sponsor/

 ### Options:
-This mod has lots of options!
+    This mod does not have any options.

-    Pick Your Poision
-        Yummy
-        Yucky

 ## Notes: